Karrot96/DevOps-Course-Starter/README.md

 poetry install
 ```

 After this create a `.env` file in the `todo_app` folder that matches the `.env.template`.
-The current app is only supported running on Linux
+The current app is only supported running on Linux.

+Get the github credentials via the following tutorial https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token.

 ## MongoDB